natefinch/lumberjack/README.md

     // in the same directory.
 It uses <processname>-lumberjack.log in
     // os.TempDir() if empty.
     Filename string `json:"filename" yaml:"filename"`

+	// RotateEveryday is flag which told lumberjack to rotate file every day at 00:00.
+	RotateEveryday bool `json:"RotateEveryday" yaml:"rotateeveryday"`

     // MaxSize is the maximum size in megabytes of the log file before it gets
     // rotated.
 It defaults to 100 megabytes.